DanieleBertagnoli/BashScripts/README.md

 3) "passwordManager.sh", script that implements a CLI password manager

 4) "launchGBA.sh", script that implements the update of GBA games over remote server and launch the GBA emulator

+5) "raspUpdate.sh", script that implements the update of files over remote server by giving the name of a directory